|Seoraksan National Park (OeSeorak; Outer Seorak) (설악산국립공원 (외설악))|

 |Reservation for shelter and cabin can be made from up to 15 days before visit at 10:00 to one day before at 10:00.
 One person can make a reservation for one room (up to 4 people) per day.|

-From Seoul Express Bus Terminal or Dong Seoul Bus Terminal, take bus to Sokcho Bus Terminal
+From Seoul Express Bus Terminal or Dong Seoul Bus Terminal, take a bus to Sokcho.

-- Get off at Sogongwon Bus Stop (travel time: 45min).
+- Get off at Sogongwon bus stop (Travel time: Approx. 45 min).